 In each case, society calls upon a specialist for navigating a system too complex for laymen to understand: the body, the law, and the soul.
 In each case, both society at large and individuals privately put their trust completely into someone allegedly capable of navigating that system.
 Finally, in each case, the trust of that relationship is considered paramount, above the practitioner's idea of the public good, above the practitioner's (and other's) financial considerations.

 There is a good reason for these restrictions.
-Society has systems in place to make these judgements.
+Society has systems in place to make these judgments.
 Criminal defense lawyers are not allowed to judge their clients because that's the judge's job.
 Doctors aren't allowed to pass sentences on their clients because that's the legal system's job.
 Catholic priests don't judge their confessors because that's God's job.
 More importantly, each of these functions may only be performed with the trust of the "client" - and it is important for the client to know that their trust will not be abused, even for an otherwise laudable goal, such as social welfare, because notions of social welfare differ.

 I believe that computer programmers are a fourth such function.